Optional Downstream Analysis Tools¶

 --match-length MATCH_LENGTH

---species SPECIES The species of the input file. (default: human)
+--species SPECIES The species of the data in the input file. (default:

 --blastp-path BLASTP_PATH